yhc19850706/jedipus/README.md

 ######Features
 * Re-uses the awesome work already done on Jedis so that all `Jedis` client functionality is usable, e.g., pipelines and transactions.
 * Execute Jedis Consumer and Function Java Lambas against a Redis Cluster.
-* Use known slot integers for O(1) direct primitive array access to a corresponding Jedis pool.
+* Use known slot integers for O(1) direct primitive array access to a corresponding `IJedis` pool.
 * Locking is only applied to threads that are accessing slots that are MOVING or for which a client connection cannot be established triggering a slot cache refresh.
 * Minimal dependency tree (Jedipus -> Jedis -> org.apache.commons:commons-pool2).
-* Optional user supplied master and slave `ClusterNode -> ObjectPool<Jedis>` factories.
+* Optional user supplied master and slave `ClusterNode -> ObjectPool<IJedis>` factories.
 Useful for client side ip/port mapping or dynamic pool sizes.
 * Load balance read-only requests across pools.
-Optional user supplied slave `ObjectPool<Jedis>[] -> LoadBalancedPools` factories.
+Optional user supplied `ObjectPool<IJedis>[] -> LoadBalancedPools` factories.
 By default, a round robin strategy is used.
 * Configurable retry delay per HostPort for JedisConnectionException's.
 * Utilities to manage and execute Lua scripts.